What are Subdomains?

 Does using a Keyword in Subdomain Matters in SEO?

 Subdomains are created to simplify the website’s layout structure.
-It becomes really easy to manage your website through using subdomains.
+It becomes really easy to manage your website by using subdomains.

 The best thing you can do is: create subdomains for targeting local areas in different cities/countries because every subdomain is seen as a different entity by Google.

 For Example: If you have a lifestyle e-commerce website & you notice that a particular city has a good amount of interest in your featured products.
 Create a subdomain for that city & start doing SEO for it, because overall optimizing your website for just a specific local area, is not advisable.
-The subdomain will rank & you’ll also have the link juice from the main domain.
+The subdomain will rank & you’ll get some link juice from the main domain.

-Subdomains are a great way to organize your website and become really handy to manage blogs.
+Subdomains are a great way to organize your website and it comes really handy to manage blogs.
 Use them to manage your website in a perfect way.